Enter your personal details

 Your lender checks your CIBIL score to verify your ability to repay the loan before granting you approval.
 The closer you are to a credit score of 900, better the chances of getting easy approval on your loan.
 A score closer to 300 is considered poor.

-You can check your CIBIL Score for free right here on the Bajaj Finserv website.
+You can check your CIBIL Score for free right here on the Bajaj Finserv website (no consumer login or registration required).

 All you need to do is follow these three simple steps: